kschan0214/sepia/README.md

 alongside with the NIfTI data.
 This text file contains some basic header information including the echo times.
 When you use the 'Get qsm_hub header' utility function, you can load this text file as the 'TE file' so that the correct echo time information can be extracted and stored in the MAT-file header.
+(20180613 update) You can now also select multiple json files to extract the echo time information.

 ----------------------------------------------------------------------------------------------------

 ## Checking QSM result
 --------------------------------------------------

-Sometimes the values of QSM might be inverted.
-This may be due to the way of how the phase data being read.
+Sometimes the values of QSM might be inverted (i.e. the positive susceptibility source appears in dark colour and negative susceptibility source appears in bright colour).
+This may be caused by how the phase data being read.
 To check if this is the case you could look into the QSM map.
-The deep gray matter structure should be appeared as bright (positive value) If it appears in the opposite way then you might invert the result by multiply the map with -1, i.e.
+The deep gray matter structure should be appeared as bright (positive value) If it appears in the opposite way then you might check the 'Invert phase' option in the GUI to reserve the phase direction.

-`QSM_corr = -QSM; `

-or checked the 'Invert phase' option in the GUI.

 ----------------------------------------------------------------------------------------------------